BizSource and TrueSearch are here and you need to know about them

 BizSource is Experian’s new business credit database.
 The idea is for it to put together all of Experian’s commercial intelligence.
 It’s going into a single master database.

 Experian is putting everything they know into one big database.
 That means that they can make matches and draw conclusions like never before.
-This is all done with what’s called business intelligence.
+This is all done with what’s called business intelligence software.

 Quite a bit!
 Used together, BizSource and TrueSearch give Experian’s clients more complete credit records.
 This is so they can make better informed credit decisions.